- Details

 The Australian Communications Consumer Action Network (ACCAN) and Media Access Australia (MAA) are calling on the major television networks to include comprehensive captioning on digital free-to-air multichannels after new research has found a high level of awareness and use of closed captions – even among those who aren’t hearing impaired.

-Read more: TV networks need to tune in to audience’s appetite for captions
+Read more: TV networks need to tune into audience's appetite for captions

 Write comment (0 Comments)- Details